Ashley Trujillo

-Ashley Trujillo Castaño (born 10 December 2008), also known as Ashley Trujillo, is a professional footballer who plays as a forward for EFL Championship club Queens Park Rangers.
+Ashley Trujillo Castaño (born 10 December 2008) is a professional footballer who plays as a forward for EFL Championship club Queens Park Rangers.
 Born in England, he represents Colombia at youth level.

 Club career

 Queens Park Rangers

 He began his career in the youth divisions of Queens Park Rangers, where he quickly stood out for his scoring ability and vision of the game.
 On 12 August 2025, he made his professional debut for Queens Park Rangers in the EFL Cup, coming on as a substitute in a 3–2 defeat to Plymouth Argyle.

 International career

 He represented the Colombian Under-17 national team on three occasions in 2025.

 Trujillo has played internationally for Colombia at youth level.
-He was called up to Colombia's U17s in June 2021 and made his debut in a 1-0 victory over Chile in Montería on 28 March 2025.
+He was called up to Colombia's U17s in June 2021 and made his debut in a 1–0 victory over Chile in Montería on 28 March 2025.

 He stood out in the tournament as the team's number 10, scoring a crucial goal in the victory against Peru and helping the team reach the final, where they won the silver medal.